JordanRL/operator-overloading-rfc/README.md

 ### Java/PHP

 Java does not support user-defined operator overloads at all, but has built-in behavior that is similar to operator overloads for certain situations.
-PHP has similar behavior, with not current support for user-defined operator overloads, but with some built-in behavior that acts in ways similar to an operator overload.
+PHP has similar behavior, with no support for user-defined operator overloads but with some built-in behavior that acts in ways similar to an operator overload.
 The PHP cases were covered in the **Current Operator Behavior** section of the **Background**.

 In Java, the `+` operator can be used to join strings in a way similar to the PHP operator `.` and is sometimes described as a "built-in operator overload" by Java developers.

 ## Proposal

+### Typed Arguments

+Contrary to previous proposals, type errors due to argument type mismatches are not suppressed or translated to a different value, and instead allowed to function as exceptions or errors normally would.

+### Unimplemented Operator Methods

+If an operator is used with an object which does not have an implementation of the method for that operator, an `InvalidOperator` exception is thrown.

+### Binary Operator Methods

 This RFC proposes adding magic methods to PHP to control operator overloading for a limited set of operators.
 This RFC only proposes overloads for two part operations, or stated differently, no unary operations are proposed for inclusion in this RFC.
 As such, all the magic methods fit a single general format: